-Giles County School District “ Internet and Telecommunications Acceptable Use Policy
+Giles County School District “ )nternet and Telecommunications Acceptable Use Policy

-The Internet is an electronic highway connecting millions of computers all over the world.
-A small minority of users have made objectionable materials available over the Internet.
-GCS utilizes the N2H2 filtering system, via ENA, to protect against objectionable material.
+The )nternet is an electronic highway connecting millions of computers all over the world.
+A small minority of users have made objectionable materials available over the )nternet GCS utilizes the N2H2 filtering system, via ENA, to protect against objectionable material.
 GCS has taken precautions to restrict access to controversial materials, but an industrious user may discover information not acceptable for school use.
-GCS firmly believes that the valuable information and interaction available on this worlwide network far outweighs the possibility that users may procure materials not consistent with the educational goals of the District.
-Disciplinary action will be taken against users found sending or acquiring objectionable materials over the Internet or developing objectionable materials on school equipment.
+GCS firmly believes that the valuable information and interaction available on this worldwide network far outweighs the possibility that users may procure materials not consistent with the educational goals of the District.
+Disciplinary action will be taken against users found sending or acquiring objectionable materials over the )nternet or developing objectionable materials on school equipment.

 - Use for commercial activities is prohibited.

 - Harassing, insulting, and defaming or attacking messages are prohibited.